MohamedaliAl-Hasiniani/Portfolio/README.md

 # Hi, I'm Mohamedali,

 I live in the UK, and have been learning in a Data Bootcamp.

+## Skills

-I have learnt Python, SQL, Excel, Power BI, Tableau, and Azure in this.
+-I have learnt Python, SQL, Excel, Power BI, Tableau, and Azure in this Bootcamp.

-## What I have worked on

 - Analysing different data using multiple different applications and programming languages